Daniel009891/appreciate-ipa/README.md

 #### Navigation Bar

-Featured on both HTML pages, the fully responsive navigation bar includes the logo which links to the top of the main page (rather than reloading the page for a better user experience) and a link to each section within the main page.
-This allows the user to easily navigate to their desired section without having to use the "back" button each time.
+Featured on all three HTML pages, the fully responsive navigation bar includes the logo which links back to the main page.
+There are also 3 individual navigation links (Home, Contact, Free Beer).
+This allows the user to easily navigate to their desired page without having to use the "back" button each time.

 Navigation bar for screen sizes <905px: